 Crossed eyes; Esotropia; Exotropia; Hypotropia; Hypertropia; Squint; Walleye; Misalignment of the eyes

-Six different muscles surround each eye and work "as a team" so that both eyes can focus on the same object.
+Six different muscles surround each eye and work "as a team."
+This allows both eyes to focus on the same object.

 If the strabismus is not treated, the eye that the brain ignores will never see well.
 This loss of vision is called amblyopia.
 Another name for amblyopia is "lazy eye."
-Sometimes amblyopia is present first, and it causes strabismus.
+Sometimes lazy eye is present first, and it causes strabismus.

 In most children with strabismus, the cause is unknown.
 In more than half of these cases, the problem is present at or shortly after birth.
 This is called congenital strabismus.

 Most of the time, the problem has to do with muscle control, and not with muscle strength.

 Other disorders associated with strabismus in children include:

 Strabismus that develops in adults can be caused by:

 A family history of strabismus is a risk factor.
 Farsightedness may be a contributing factor, often in children.
 Any other disease that causes vision loss may also cause strabismus.